 *Required Immunizations for Incoming Degree-Seeking Students

 - Measles, Mumps, Rubella (MMR): To satisfy the requirement, you must have two doses of Measles (Rubeola) vaccine, two doses of Mumps vaccine, and one dose of Rubella vaccine OR two doses of the MMR vaccine OR provide blood test results showing immunity.
 The first dose must have been given on or after your first birthday.
 Dose two must have been given at least four weeks after dose one.

 - Meningococcal (required if living in University Housing): Meningococcal vaccine (MenACWY), also known as Menveo, Menactra.
 This vaccine is effective against the most common meningococcal infections caused by serogroups A, C, W, and Y. One dose of meningococcal vaccine administered at age 16 or older is required of all incoming students living in campus housing who are age 21 or younger.
-Incoming students living in University Housing who are age 22 or older may submit either proof of vaccination or a Meningococcal Vaccine Waiver.
+Incoming students living in University Housing aged 22 or older may submit either proof of vaccination or a Meningococcal Vaccine Waiver.

 Strongly Recommended Immunizations

 - Flu (Influenza) Vaccine: Flu shots are available to Penn State Behrend students each fall as long as the vaccine supply lasts.
-Flu shots are available to students by appointment and during the walk-in flu clinic dates.
+Flu shots are available to students by appointment and during the drop-in flu clinic dates.
 Learn more about the flu!